-Swing westwards across Canada, stop just before the Rockies and there's Edmonton.
-A city that hit the big time in the oil boom and home to the Royal Alberta Museum (RAM).
+Swing westwards across Canada, stop just before the Rockies and there's Edmonton, home to the Royal Alberta Museum (RAM).

-We worked closely with a team of 25 curators, consultants and researchers to identify key messages, draw up story descriptions which clearly articulate the central narratives, and select the best interpretative method for 180 new displays.
-Then we prepared detailed script plans, deciding how each element of the interpretation would help tell the story.
+We worked closely with a team of 25 curators, consultants and researchers to identify key messages, draw up story descriptions which clearly articulate the central narratives, and select the best interpretative method for 85 new displays.
+Then we prepared detailed script and text plans, deciding how each element of the interpretation would help tell the story.